 The concept of negative emissions gained attention since its first inclusion in the 4th IPCC report.
 The ambition of the Paris climate agreement may already be unachievable without negative emissions and quite all modelling scenarios limiting global warming to 1.5°C rely on the removal of CO2 from the atmosphere.
-Some of the technologies designed as Negatives Emissions Technologies (NETs) are based on natural processes; some others rely on human engineering (BECCS, DACS).
-NETs are integrated into complex energy systems so it’s important to ensure that the total effect of all components is the permanent removal of atmospheric GHG and in the end a net decrease in the GHG concentration in the atmosphere.
+Some of the technologies designed as Negatives Emissions Technologies (NETs) are based on natural processes; some others rely on human engineering (BECCS, DACCS).
+NETs are integrated into complex energy systems, so it is important to ensure that the total effect of all components is the permanent removal of atmospheric GHG and in the end a net decrease in the GHG concentration in the atmosphere.

 Scope of work:

-- State of the art of the technologies allowing negative net emissions (NETs) (according to the methodology defined above).
+- State of the art of the technologies allowing negative net emissions (NETs).
 The work will first start to identify the existing technologies well known or closed to the market.
-Later on, the student could identify the technologies at research stage with a low TRL and then the NETs solutions "out of the box”.
+Later, the student could identify the technologies at research stage with a low TRL and then the NETs solutions "out of the box”.

-- Estimation of their production costs: the capital expenditure and the operating costs of these near to the market NETs will be estimated and forecasted cost scenarios to 2050 provide.
+- Estimation of negative emissions costs: the capital expenditure and the operating costs of various BECCS technological options will be estimated and forecasted cost scenarios to 2050 provide.

-- How these negative emissions are then calculated / evaluated / encouraged: Define objective and measurable criteria to assess the potential for negative net emissions:
+- How these negative emissions are calculated / evaluated / encouraged: Define and describe the methodology used to calculate the costs and potentials for negative emissions.